AMReX-Combustion/PelePhysics/Equations.rst

     :math:`N_{d}` is the number of droplets per computational parcel, and :math:`V_{\rm{cell}}` is the volume for the cell of interest.
 Note that the cell volume can vary depending on AMR level and if an EB is present.

 .. [#abram] "Droplet vaporization model for spray combustion calculations", B. Abramzon and W. A. Sirignano, Int.
-J. Heat Mass Transfer, Vol. 32, No. 9, pp 1605-1618 (1989)
+J. Heat Mass Transfer, Vol. 32, No. 9, pp. 1605-1618 (1989)

 .. [#ton] "Fuel spray modeling in direct-injection diesel and gasoline engines", S. Tonini, Dissertation, City University London (2006)

 .. [#Ge] "Development of a CPU/GPU portable software library for Lagrangian-Eulerian simulations of liquid sprays", W. Ge and R. Sankaran and J. H. Chen, Int.
 J. Multiph.
-Flow, Vol 128, Issn 0301-9322, 103293 (2020)
+Flow, Vol. 128, Issn 0301-9322, 103293 (2020)